 We, the administrators of viXra.org, often disagree strongly with the content of e-prints submitted to this site, but we recognise that our judgement may not always be right.
 Furthermore, a paper that contains some clearly wrong ideas can also contain other ideas that are useful to the someone else in the scientific community.
 In our opinion it is impossible to draw a clear line between what is good and bad science in a way that can be used to moderate the contents of an archive without a high risk of excluding some useful research.
 Allowing incorrect research to remain available is considered by us to be much less harmful than removing work that could contain a brilliant insight.
 The usefulness and correctness of scientific research can often only be settled over time via peer review, experiment and the analysis of the scientific community that will eventually lead to a consensus of opinion.
 In some cases this process can take many years because the subject matter is beyond what we can currently test.

 When reading e-prints on this site you should therefore be aware that they may be very speculative or even contrary to established scientific facts.
 There are certainly also many papers here of a very high scientific quality.
 If you do not have the expertise to make your own judgments then you should seek the opinion of others who do, or search for papers on the subject that have been accepted after being peer-reviewed.
 We do not force, request or suggest that scientists or anyone else read what is included here.
 We merely make it available in a permanent form for anyone with a shared interest so that they can find it and make reference to it if they wish.
-We welcome criticism and will display trackbacks to all comments in forums and blogs about specific articles, whether for or against.
-You can now also add comments on the abstract pages.
+We welcome criticism and you can add comments on the abstract pages.
 Most authors are very happy to receive polite comments.
-We will not accept requests from authors to remove critical trackbacks or comments except where they include personal attacks.
+We will not accept requests from authors to remove critical comments except where they do not mention any specific fault or include personal attacks.

 We take care to record dates of submissions and any changes so that viXra.org might be considered a valid repository for establishing priority of credit on any discoveries that may later be considered as important.
 However, authors should be aware that this validity may be disputed.
 Although we are committed to making this a permanent repository, there is a risk that unforeseen circumstances could result in the discontinuation of this site at some future date and it would be wise to seek other forms of distribution in addition to this site.
 We suggest that any research with a commercial value should not be published here before all necessary patent rights have been established if the authors wish exclusive rights of exploitation.